 Edward Theodore Gein was born on August 27, 1906 in La Crosse, Wisconsin.
-The son of a timid alcoholic father and a fanatically religious mother, Gein grew up alongside his older brother, Henry, in a household ruled by his mother’s puritanical preachings about the sins of lust and carnal desire.
+The son of a timid alcoholic father and a fanatically religious mother, Gein grew up along with his older brother, Henry, in a household ruled by his mother’s puritanical preachings about the sins of lust and carnal desire.
 Ed Gein was obsessively devoted to his mother, a religious fanatic.
-After her death, Gein began robbing graves—keeping body parts as trophies, practicing necrophilia, and experimenting with human taxidermy.
+After her death, Gein began robbing graves — keeping body parts as trophies, practicing necrophilia, and experimenting with human taxidermy.
 He then turned to murder, killing at least two women in 1957.
 (Source)

-The film was a game changing thriller that took the audience by storm more than 5 decades back with its path-breaking techniques and iconic plot-twist.
-The iconic character of Norman Bates, a troubled man whose bizarre relationship with his mother, is clearly inspired from Edward Gein.
-In 1960, Alfred Hitchcock was already famous as the screen’s master of suspense (and perhaps the best-known film director in the world) when he released Psycho and forever changed the shape and tone of the screen thriller.
-A thriller to its truest form, ‘Psycho’ is a story of a serial killer son, his mother and their unhealthy bond of possessiveness.
-Hitchcock was so fiercely guarded about the finale, that he promoted the movie this tag line – “Don’t give away the ending – It’s the only one we have!”
+‘Psycho’ was a game changing thriller that took the audience by storm more than 5 decades back with its path-breaking techniques and iconic plot-twist.
+The iconic character of Norman Bates, a troubled man who shares a bizarre relationship with his mother, is clearly inspired from Edward Gein’s life.
+In 1960, Alfred Hitchcock was already famous as the screen’s master of suspense (and perhaps the best-known film director in the world) and with ‘Psycho, he forever changed the shape and tone of thrillers.
+It is a story of a serial killer son, his mother and their unhealthy bond of possessiveness.
+Hitchcock was so fiercely guarded about the finale that he promoted the movie with this tag line – “Don’t give away the ending – It’s the only one we have!”

 3. The Silence of the Lambs (1991)

-A nightmare in which lambs are being slaughtered on a firm, keeps a young trainee from Quantico, Virginia awake in the nights.
-She feels that if she could save another innocent from the clutches of a crazy psychopath, she just might get rid of those dreams.
+A nightmare in which lambs are being slaughtered on a firm haunts a young trainee from Quantico, Virginia.
+She feels that if she could save another innocent person from the clutches of a crazy psychopath, she just might get rid of those dreams.
 To nab a serial killer, she turns to another serial killer for help.
 Together, would they be able to save an innocent’s life?
-Or it will be the burden of failure, that will torment her for the rest of her life?
+Or will it be the burden of failure that will torment her for the rest of her life?

 2. Se7en (1995)

-A detective, on the verge of his retirement, having seen it all.
-A hot headed detective, desperate to prove his mettle in the big bad world.
-A lonely wife, longing to be with her husband.
+‘Se7en’ revolves around two men: a detective on the verge of his retirement, having seen it all, and another hot-headed detective, desperate to prove his mettle in the big bad world.
+We also have a lonely wife, longing to be with her husband.
 Life would have been much simpler, if only one man would not have been there to destroy these three lives.
 But he did.
-David Fincher’s ‘Se7en’ tells a story about seven killings, each depicting seven sins as described in the bible and a climax, that was never seen before.
+David Fincher’s ‘Se7en’ tells a story about seven killings, each depicting seven sins as described in the bible.
+It has a truly shocking climax.